donbonifacio/blog/content/post/quality-and-speed.md

 One was [done by my
 sister](https://www.instagram.com/p/CEfSjD_jkFS/?utm_source=ig_web_copy_link)
 and the other by my niece.
-It's easy to see that we have a piece of work that is much more polished than the other one.
+It's easy to see that we have a piece of work that is more polished than the other one.
 The structure is similar but there are several quality differences that are easy to spot.

-Now, my sister did the best version of Snow White _much more faster_ than my niece.
+Now, my sister did the best version of Snow White _much faster_ than my niece.
-We can argue that the comparison is not fair, after all my sister has _much more experience and skills_ than my niece.
+We can argue that the comparison is not fair, after all my sister has _more experience and skills_ than my niece.

 But I can also argue that _time_ is not the main requirement for quality.
 I